 Dining In Iceland With Kids

 Taking a family trip to Iceland and dining out is a personal choice and depends a lot on your budget.
+Don’t forget to check out our Tips For Traveling Iceland On A Budget!
 However, dining out with kids in Iceland is very expensive.
 For example, a burger will cost anywhere between $16-$25.

 If that is good with you then knock your socks off the restaurants in Iceland are great.
 However, for the majority of us spending $156 approx on a meal for a family of four is a little too much.